pyranges/pyranges_plot/docs/tutorial.rst

 The disposition of the genes is by default a packed disposition, so the genes are preferentially placed one beside the other.
-But this disposition can be displayed as 'full' if the user wants to display one gene under the other by setting the ``packed`` parameter as ``False``.
+But this disposition can be displayed as 'full' if the user wants to show one gene under the other by setting the ``packed`` parameter as ``False``.
 Also, a legend can be added by setting the ``legend`` parameter to ``True``.